-- 10.1.2.2 If an applicant wishes to have more than 2 machines, then they need to apply for a permit and the Licensing Authority must consider that application based upon the licensing objectives, any guidance issued by the Gambling Commission issued under Section 25 of the Gambling Act 2005, and "such matters as they think relevant."
+Section 25 of the Gambling Act 2005, and "such matters as they think relevant."
 This Licensing Authority considers that "such matters" will be decided on a case by case basis but generally there will be regard to the need to protect children and vulnerable persons from being harmed or exploited by gambling.
 We will expect the applicant to satisfy the authority that there will be sufficient measures to ensure that under-18 year olds do not have access to the adult-only gaming machines.
 Measures which will satisfy the authority that there will be no access may include the adult machines being in sight of the bar, or in the sight of staff who will monitor that the machines are not being used by those under 18.
 Notices and signage may also help.
 As regards the protection of vulnerable persons, applicants may wish to consider the provision of information leaflets/helpline numbers for organisations such as GamCare.
-The Council's Licensing Committee has delegated the issuing of a permit for up to 2 machines to the Lead Licensing Officer/Licensing Officer, with any application in excess of 2 to be subject to consideration by the Committee. - 10.1.2.3 It is recognised that some alcohol licensed premises may apply for a premises licence for their non-alcohol licensed areas.
-Any such application would most likely need to be applied for, and dealt with as an Adult Gaming Centre premises licence. - 10.1.2.4 In such circumstances, the Licensing Authority can decide to grant the application with a smaller number of machines and/or a different category of machines than that applied for.
-Conditions (other than these) cannot be attached. - 10.1.2.5 The holder of a permit must comply with any Code of Practice issued by the Gambling Commission about the location and operation of the machine(s).
+The Council's Licensing Committee has delegated the issuing of a permit for up to 2 machines to the Lead Licensing Officer/Licensing Officer, with any application in excess of 2 to be subject to consideration by the Committee.

-10.1.3 Prize Gaming Permits
+48.1.3.410.2.3 10.2.3 It is recognised that some alcohol licensed premises may apply for a Formatted: C3 premises licence for their non-alcohol licensed areas.
+Any such application would most likely need to be applied for, and dealt with as an Adult Gaming Centre premises licence.
+18.1.3.610.2.410.2.4 In such circumstances, the Licensing Authority can decide to grant the Formatted: C3 application with a smaller number of machines and/or a different category of machines than that applied for.
+Conditions (other than these) cannot be attached.
+18.1.3.810,2.510.2.5 The holder of a permit must comply with any Code of Practice issued by Formatted: C3 the Gambling Commission about the location and operation of the machine(s).
+48.1.510.3 10.3.
+Prize Gaming Permits Formatted: Font: Bold Formatted: C2 48.1.5.110.3.110.3.1 Applicants for these permits should set out the types of gaming that he or she is intending to demonstrate: (b)(a) that they understand the limits to stakes and prizes that are set out in Regulations; (c)(b) the gaming offered is within the law; and (d)(c) clear policies that outline the steps taken to protect children from harm.
+48.1.5.210.3.240.3.2 In determining an application for this permit, the Licensing Authority does Formatted: C3 not need to (but may) have regard to the licensing objectives but must have regard to any Gambling Commission guidance.
+The Licensing Authority cannot attach conditions b)a)the limits on participation fees, as set out in regulations, must be complied with;

-- 10.1.3.1 Applicants for these permits should set out the types of gaming that he or she is intending to demonstrate: - (a) that they understand the limits to stakes and prizes that are set out in Regulations; - (b) the gaming offered is within the law; and - (c) clear policies that outline the steps taken to protect children from harm. - 10.1.3.2 In determining an application for this permit, the Licensing Authority does not need to (but may) have regard to the licensing objectives but must have regard to any Gambling Commission guidance.
-The Licensing Authority cannot attach conditions - 10.1.3.3 Permit holders must comply with the following conditions specified in the Act: - a) the limits on participation fees, as set out in regulations, must be complied with; - all chances to participate in the gaming must be allocated on the premises on which the gaming is taking place and on one day; the game must be played and completed on the day the chances are allocated; and the result of the game must be made public in the premises on the day that it is played; - c) the prize for which the game is played must not exceed the amount set out in regulations (if a money prize), or the prescribed value (if non-monetary prize); and - d) participation in the gaming must not entitle the player to take part in any other gambling.
+18.1.5.410.3.310.3.3 Permit holders must comply with the following conditions specified in the e)b) all chances to participate in the gaming must be allocated on the premises on which the gaming is taking place and on one day; the game must be played and completed on the day the chances are allocated; and the result of the game must be made public in the premises on the day that it is played;